 This page demonstrates using an RGB Bypass board that can be installed into any Genesis console, as well as a Sega Master System (although a slightly different board is required for the SMS).

 Why perform an RGB-bypass?

 New RGB Amp: All Genesis and SMS systems use a Sony CXA1145 chip to amplify the RGB signal.
-The CXA1145 is an excellent chip, however this bypass uses the newer Texas Instruments THS7314, which has a high-quality low-pass filter that removes unwanted noise.
+The CXA1145 is an excellent chip, however the bypasses uses the newer Texas Instruments THS7374, which has a high-quality, switchable low-pass filter that removes unwanted noise.
 Using the THS7374 isn’t a clear “better or worse” choice, it’s mainly a preference.
 Some might argue that the “ringing” the CXA1145 produces creates the specific look of the Genesis that we’re all used to and shouldn’t be changed.
 I’ll leave that up to you.

 What exactly is required for this bypass?

 Here’s a quick rundown of how this bypass is performed:

-Pull RGBs directly from the video chip: This bypass starts by getting RGBs from the video chip, before it’s amplified and sent to the multi-out.
+Isolate RGB (not sync) directly from the video chip: This bypass starts by getting RGB from the video chip, before it’s amplified and sent to the multi-out.
 This can be done on every model of the Genesis, however you’ll have look up the RGBs pins on the specific chip for your console.
 I suggest checking console5.com, as well as Googling.
 Also, I suggest soldering to the VDP’s sync pin, but not lifting it, as some model Genesis consoles require the pin for the Z80 to run.